Hot honey shrimp

 Remove shrimp from pan and set aside.

-Add honey, hot sauce, garlic, ginger, chili lime seasoning, and ghee to pan over medium heat and whisk together.
+Add honey, blue agave sriracha, garlic, ginger, chili lime seasoning, and ghee to pan over medium heat and whisk together.
 Let simmer, whisking intermittently, and allow sauce to thicken until it can coat the back of a spoon (about 6-8 minutes).

 Reduce heat to low, squeeze in lime juice, and add shrimp back to pan.
 Stir until shrimp are fully coated in the sauce.